SkretasLab/ProteoSeeker/README.md

 1. Creates the "proteoseeker_vol" Docker volume.
 2. Finds the full path of the Docker volume.
 3. Creates directories in the volume (proteoseeker_vol) which are needed to run ProteoSeeker in the image and collect the results in the host system.
-4. Copies the parameter files used as templates to run ProteoSeeker in the image.
+4. Copies the parameter files used as templates to run ProteoSeeker in the volume.

 ~~~bash
 sudo ./installation/docker_vol_setup.sh